jerpint/context-llemur/README.md

 > Coming soon: deploy on pypi

-## Usage
+## Quickstart

-To get started, navigate to an existing git project.
+To get started, navigate to an existing git project or folder.
 Then run `ctx new`.
-This will automatically create a `context` folder, which will be tracked indepdently - it automatically initializes its own git repo.
-It will also create a `ctx.config` at the root to keep track multiple context folders.
+This will automatically create a `context` folder, which will be tracked indepdently of your current project.
+It will also create a `ctx.config` at the root to keep track multiple context folders (more on that later).

 ```bash
 # Create a new context repository